mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/18 Daydream Nation - Sonic Youth
 * 1st Listen: Pretty good
-* 2nd Listen: Pretty/very good
+* 2nd Listen: Pretty/ very good

 On the second listen, finally hear what this album is about - the landscape of dejection and teenage life in the late 80s.
 To a certain extent some lyrics feel dated.
 With that said, certain clumsely placed lyrics contribute to the genuiness of some of these songs.
 Musically this album contains some expansive ideas, all executed by a group that serves as a prime example of what is meant to be a 'tight band'.